XYOracleNetwork-v1/tool-dapploy-nodejs/README.md

  $ View contracts at https://ipfs.xyo.network/ipfs/QmZ2Ezv4nsQ5tqGoHz4pUxa9GW88TWKMSzdxdMfxsHerWT
 ```

-# Are you Dapploying to public testnet, or mainnet?
+# Would you like to Dapploy to public testnet or mainnet?

 1. [Sign up for Infura](https://infura.io/)